-- 1. Remove element interface hardware. - Remove thrust cone from the downstream (concentrate) end. - Remove adapters from elements at each end. - Element Removal-Remove elements from the vessel following element manufacturer's instructions.
-Clean off any excess lubricant from inside the vessel before removing elements. - 3.
-Element Loading-Examine the inside diameter of the vessel for scratches or imperfections that may affect sealing capability of head or element seals.
-Corrosion deposits or other foreign matter, including any excess lubricant, should be removed as described on page 25. - Flush out the vessel with clean water to remove any dust and debris. - Examine membrane element surfaces for any imperfection which could scratch the vessel bore.
+- 1 Remove element interface hardware. - Remove thrust cone from the downstream (concentrate) end. - Remove adapters from elements at each end.
+Ensure these adapters are retained and reused.
+The adaptors that comes with membrane kit are for connecting multiple adapters within a vessel and is not compatible. - 2 Element Removal-Remove elements from the vessel by gripping the membrane and pulling it out.
+For housings with multiple membranes, a pole may be required to move the membrane close enough to be accessed.
+Clean off any excess lubricant from inside the vessel before removing elements. - 3 Element Loading-Examine the inside diameter of the vessel for scratches or imperfections that may affect sealing capability of head or element seals.
+Corrosion deposits or other foreign matter, including any excess lubricant, should be removed as described on page 29. - Flush out the vessel with clean water to remove any dust and debris. - Examine membrane element surfaces for any imperfection which could scratch the vessel bore.
 Pay particular attention to edges of anti-telescope device (ATD/brine seal carrier).
 This is the plastic piece on either end of the membrane.
 See Figure 11.

-Option: Using an approximate 50% mixture of glycerin in water, lubricate the inside of the vessel.
+• Option: Using an approximate 50% mixture of glycerin in water, lubricate the inside of the vessel.
 This may be accomplished using a suitably sized swab soaked in the mixture.
 This procedure will ease membrane element loading and reduce chance of scratching the vessel bore.